dschnitzler14/BlinkR/README.md

 The app runs entirely in **R**, and instead of relying on complex databases like SQL, it uses **Google Sheets** and **Google Drive** for persistent storage—making it more accessible and easier to manage.

-Originally developed for an experiment comparing blinks per minute under stressed and control conditions (hence the name), BlinkR is now generalizable to any experiment comparing two groups.
+Originally developed for an experiment comparing blinks per minute under stressed and control conditions (hence the name), BlinkR is now generalisable to any experiment comparing two groups.

 **BlinkR can be used for experiments that compare two groups via a T-test or Wilcoxon signed-rank test (depending on normality), with three technical replicates.
 It supports both paired and unpaired data.**